EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 ### 3. Defining & Executing Pipelines

-A pipeline is a sequence of analysis tools (CWL definitions) that can run on your application’s source code or container.
+A pipeline is a sequence of analysis tools (CWL definitions) that can run on your application's source code or container.
 Common examples include:

 - **Static code analysis** (e.g. flake8, bandit, ruff, SonarQube)
 - **Vulnerability scans** (e.g. Trivy, Docker image scanning)